The project final report is available to download here.

 Interviews revealed the varying nature of pressures felt by OoH staff.
 Clinical Support Workers seek to maintain efficient routines, steadily working through non-urgent tasks according to preferred routes around the hospital site.
 Coordinators (Nurse Clinicians) and Registrars are in a position of oversight and need to balance two distinct facets of their roles, managing clinical emergencies and organisational tasks interchangeably or simultaneously.
 Junior Doctors may struggle to complete tasks in a timely manner when there are complex care needs or large numbers of patients, and they do not necessarily know when and how to get help.
 These interviews also revealed that information flows among team members are complex and sometimes not well supported by the technological aids and system design.

 United under the ‘WayWard’ brand, outputs from the project can be found on this website (http://wayward.wp.horizon.ac.uk/).
 The website contains links to academic outputs, computer code, white papers and project videos.
 The website is intended for academics, professional bodies and senior clinical staff interested in replicating and extending the methods used in the WayWard study.
 As such it has been advertised where opportunity arises at academic events and actively promoted by the University of Nottingham media team.
 The website will be hosted and maintained until at least 2021 by Horizon Digital Economy Research at the University of Nottingham.

-The project final report will summarise the activities and results obtained by the WayWard team and gives recommendations based on our findings and experiences.
-It will be made available on this page upon its release.
+The project final report summarises the activities and results obtained by the WayWard team and gives recommendations based on our findings and experiences.